dvoyer/EssencePls/README.md

 # EssencePls
-A Hollow Knight mod that modifies the dream nail to collect 1 essence on each hit.
+A Hollow Knight mod that modifies the dream nail to collect 1 essence on each kill.
 Intended to be used for modded Low% TE runs.

 ## Installation
 Requires the modding api.